9 Minute Read

 Term life insurance

 Term life insurance provides coverage for a specific amount of time.
-If you or your spouse passes away at any time during this term (usually 20–30 years), your beneficiaries will receive a payout from the term life insurance policy.
+If you or your spouse passes away at any time during this term (typical terms are 10, 15, 20 or 30 years), your beneficiaries will receive a payout from the term life insurance policy.

 Term life insurance plans are much more affordable than whole life insurance plans.
 That’s because the term life policy has no cash value until you or your spouse passes away.
 In other words, it’s not worth anything unless one of you were to die during the course of the term.
 Then that’s when you receive money.